sonic-net/sonic-swss/crates/countersyncd/benches/ipfix_actor_perf_results.md

 end-to-end actor/API measurements.
 The output-count columns make the batching component explicit; they are not parser-only measurements.

+The internal 8,192-counter batching target is not an input or record limit.
+Records larger than the target are sent intact in their own batch; channel capacity limits the number of items, not a fixed maximum number of counters.

 ## Eight-byte specialization

 The candidate uses one unsigned big-endian decoder for every template-defined